mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 It is an error to specify more than one host name in a connection string with the `mongodb+srv` protocol, and the driver MUST raise a parse error and MUST NOT do DNS resolution or contact hosts.

-A driver MUST verify that in addition to the `{hostname}`, the `{domainname}` consists of at least two parts: the domain name, and a TLD.
-Drivers MUST raise an error and MUST NOT contact the DNS server to obtain SRV (or TXT records) if the full URI does not consist of at least three parts.

 If `mongodb+srv` is used, a driver MUST implicitly also enable TLS.
 Clients can turn this off by passing `tls=false` in either the Connection String, or options passed in as parameters in code to the MongoClient constructor (or equivalent API for each driver), but not through a TXT record (discussed in a later section).

 #### Querying DNS

-In this preprocessing step, the driver will query the DNS server for SRV records on `{hostname}.{domainname}`, prefixed with the SRV service name and protocol.
+In this preprocessing step, the driver will query the DNS server for SRV records on the hostname, prefixed with the SRV service name and protocol.
 The SRV service name is provided in the `srvServiceName` URI option and defaults to `mongodb`.
 The protocol is always `tcp`.
-After prefixing, the URI should look like:
+After prefixing, the URI should look like: `_{srvServiceName}._tcp.{hostname}`.
-`_{srvServiceName}._tcp.{hostname}.{domainname}`.
 This DNS query is expected to respond with one or more SRV records.

 The priority and weight fields in returned SRV records MUST be ignored.